The Causes and Treatment of Sleep Apnea

 How is Sleep Apnea Treated?

 Continuous positive airway pressure (CPAP) therapy is the standard treatment for sleep apnea.
 However, many patients benefit from using oral appliances as well.
 Your dental provider can customize an oral device that is designed to shift your jaw forward slightly, which helps to open your airway and give you a restful night of sleep.
 Some cases may require both the use of the CPAP and an oral appliance.
+Learn what happens during teeth cleaning.

 Sleep Apnea Treatment in Yuma AZ